edcork/edcork.github.io/docs/pages/design/help_restructure.md

   }
 </style>

-The decision to make an internal document publically-visible presented me with an opportunity to restructure it for clarity, navigability, and SEO.
+The decision to make an internal document publicly-visible presented me with an opportunity to restructure it for clarity, navigability, and SEO.

 ## Impact summary